-Possibilities seem endless for Trojan softball
+Possibilities seem endless for Chambersburg softball

 Chambersburg coach Chris Skultety summed up his expectations for the upcoming softball season simply: "On paper, we're probably one of the best teams in the state.
 But you know what paper means?
 Absolutely nothing."